jrasero/cm-85309-2023-web/_assignments/assignment7.md

 ---
 <!-- Other additional contents using markdown -->

-This assignment covers the topics from week 8, which involves the use of statistical tools with two variables (categorical vs categorical and continuous vs continuous).
+This assignment covers the topics from week 8, which involves the use of statistical tools with two variables (categorical vs categorical; continuous vs continuous).

 The exercises may be challenging, but don't despair.
 Try to fill in the cells to the best of your ability.
 Attempts and mistakes also count towards points!